-Interested in getting pregnant naturally instead of relying on ferility drugs or IVF?
-Read on more to find out more.
+Interested in getting pregnant naturally instead of relying on fertility drugs or IVF?
+Read on more to find out.

 There’s plenty of solid scientific evidence that suggests that your fertility is strongly influenced by your lifestyle (what you eat, what you do, your environment and how you live).